8 DC Soccer Bars to Watch the Women’s World Cup

-If you’re a soccer fan, Christmas is here (assuming you don’t only root for Team USA).
+If you’re a soccer fan, Christmas is here.

-The 2018 FIFA World Cup Russia is upon us, and although the red, white and blue won’t be competing for championship glory, DC is very much a soccer town and the excitement is starting to build around the city.
+The 2019 FIFA Women’s World Cup France is upon us!
+DC is very much a soccer town and the excitement is starting to build around the city.

-Maybe your home country actually made it and you’re excited to cheer them on.
+Maybe your home country made it and you’re excited to cheer them on.

 Maybe you love soccer and get hyped for the thrill of international competition.